 The solvents are colorless and highly flammable, so you shouldn’t expose them to open flames.

-Differences Between Acetone and Denatured Alcohol
+Differences Between Acetone vs. Denatured Alcohol

 Acetone damages some plastic items such as PVC and polystyrene as they are manufactured using acetone or acetone-like products.
 Therefore, you can use that effect to your advantage in cleaning melted plastic stuck on surfaces.
 Conversely, plastic items tolerate denatured alcohol better, and you can use it to clean plastic items without causing any detriment.